Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_PCD_HII/README.md

 # Simplified override

-It is possible to omit EFI variable attributes or value override in the PCD desclaration.
+It is possible to omit EFI variable attributes or value override in the PCD declaration.
 For example:
 ```
 [PcdsDynamicHii]
   gUefiLessonsPkgTokenSpaceGuid.PcdDynamicInt32|L"MyHiiVar"|gUefiLessonsPkgTokenSpaceGuid|0x5